Survival Kit List Of 10 Essential Items

 Mylar Emergency Blanket

-These serve multiple uses including warmth, and potential shelter similar to a small tarp.
-These are so small that keeping several will hardly take any room at all in your kit.
+They fold up small, so keeping several will hardly take any room at all in your kit.

 Stainless Steel Water Container

 Not only can you bring water with you, if you get the right kind of water container it will also serve as a vessel to boil water for safe drinking from questionable water sources.

 Consider the kind with a screw-on lid, purposely made for hiking.
 If you might ever use it to boil water, get the single-walled type and one that’s not painted (get stainless steel).

 Klean Kanteen 18oz Classic (w/Loop Cap) Brushed Stainless

 Since we’re talking about water, a portable drinking water filter is advisable too.
 The LifeStraw or the Sawyer Mini are both good choices (and not expensive).